Call for Papers

 - Political and religious authoritarianism: past, present, and future

-We invite submissions for proposals for either a paper or a scratch session on these themes, elaborated below (CFP-UK-A4), for #IR43, May 15-17th, at Bishop Grosseteste University, Lincoln, UK, by 31 March, 2020.
+We invite submissions for proposals for either a paper or a scratch session on these themes, elaborated above, by the 15th March 2021 for #IR43, taking place online May 21st – 23rd 2021.

 The submission form is now available.
-You will be asked to indicate if you are submitting a paper or scratch session, and to provide an abstract (with references to secondary literature and sources) and other information as specified below, and what we need to know in order to accommodate your participation if your proposal is accepted.
+You will be asked to indicate if you are submitting a paper or scratch session, and to provide a 300 word abstract (with references to secondary literature and sources) and other information as specified below, and what we need to know in order to accommodate your participation if your proposal is accepted.

 Please note while you can edit your entries before you select the submit button, the form does not allow the submission to be saved and edited later.
 We suggest looking at the form for context and then composing the abstract and the notes regarding accommodating your participation in a word processing document and then cutting and pasting these elements of the proposal into the form.

-There will be a dedicated panel for undergraduates, MA and early stage PhD students to present at – called a scratch session.
-These will be shorter papers and rather than the usual practise of asking questions of the presenters, the audience will make suggestions for further reading, pathways for improvement, scholars to explore etc. If you wish to apply for the scratch session, please select that option on the submission form and submit a 250 – 300 word abstract.
+There will be a dedicated panel for advanced undergraduates, MA and early stage PhD students to present at – called a scratch session.
+These will be shorter papers and rather than the usual practise of asking questions of the presenters, the audience will make suggestions for further reading, pathways for improvement, scholars to explore etc. If you wish to apply for the scratch session, please select that option on the submission form and submit a 200–250 word abstract.

-Please note we are a small organisation and as such are not in a position to provide bursaries, travel grants or funds for visa applications.
-We can provide you with an official letter of invite and a subsequent letter of participation if your university or funding body requires it or if it is necessary for travel or visa requirements.
+Please note we are a small organisation and as such are not in a position to provide bursaries for participation.
+We can provide you with an official letter of invite and a subsequent letter of participation if your university or funding body requires it.

 - Baker, Kelly J. Gospel According to the Klan, The KKK’s Appeal to Protestant America, 1915-1930, Lawrence, KS: University of Kansas Press, 2011